SiFli SDK RF Test Guide

 • finsh: MSH_CMD_EXPORT(cmd_dut_handler, enter BT signaling DUT mode)

-• BLE/SPP remote trigger: call it when a specific opcode is received
+• Remote trigger over BLE/SPP: call it when a specific opcode is received

-Confirm the power-on flow has completed and that an application command (any existing command) responds normally, proving the protocol stack and command system are ready.
+Confirm the power-up flow completes and an application command (any existing command) responds normally, proving the stack and command system are ready.

 Step 5: Send the DUT command